 Matthew Segal, Panelist

 Matthew Segal has been legal director of the ACLU of Massachusetts since 2012.
 Leading a team of civil rights lawyers, he has litigated cases that halted the Muslim ban, overturned 21,587 wrongful convictions and protected cell phone location data.
-Previously, as an assistant federal defender, Matt led to hundreds of exonerations and re-sentencings.
+Previously, as an assistant federal defender, Matt argued a case that led to hundreds of exonerations and re-sentencings.

 Rodrigo Saavedra, Panelist